 Under the Plan, all Asbestos Personal Injury Claims will be determined and paid by the Asbestos Personal Injury Trust pursuant to the terms of the Asbestos Personal Injury Trust Agreement and the Asbestos Personal Injury Trust Distribution Procedures.
 The Asbestos Personal Injury Trust Distribution Procedures provide that each holder of an eligible Asbestos Personal Injury Claim will receive a certain percentage of the liquidated value of the Claim.
-To ensure that all Asbestos Personal Injury Claims that may presently exist or may arise in the future receive fair, equitable and substantially similar treatment, the Asbestos Personal Injury Trust Distribution Procedures allow for the payment percentage to be adjusted, either upwards or downwards, in the event that there are material changes in the estimates of the Asbestos Personal Injury Trust's total assets and liabilities are difficult to estimate with any certainty, no assurances can be made that the payment percentage for liquidated Asbestos Personal Injury Claims will not be adjusted downward pursuant to the Asbestos Personal Injury Distribution Procedures.
+To ensure that all Asbestos Personal Injury Claims that may presently exist or may arise in the future receive fair, equitable and substantially similar treatment, the Asbestos Personal Injury Trust Distribution Procedures allow for the payment percentage to be adjusted, either upwards or downwards, in the event that there are material changes in the estimates of the Asbestos Personal Injury Trust's total assets and liabilities.
+Because the Asbestos Personal Injury Trust's total assets and liabilities are difficult to estimate with any certainty, no assurances can be made that the payment percentage for liquidated Asbestos Personal Injury Claims will not be adjusted downward pursuant to the Asbestos Personal Injury Distribution Procedures.